EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W02D01 Network-Part1.md

 4. Now, click in the name of your USB adapter in my case it is `Realtek 802.11n WLAN Adapter [0200]`

 ![USB3](/img/USB3.png)

+**Note:** Before starting the virtual machine, you should disconnect the wireless adapter, then start the kali machine, once the kali is open, connect the wireless adapter.